Sri Lankan economic crisis (2019–2024): Inflation

-Education
+Education and Health

 In March 2022, several schools in Sri Lanka announced that their term/mid-year examinations would be postponed indefinitely, due to paper shortages throughout the country mainly triggered due to the lack of foreign reserves to import paper.
 The term test examinations were stated to be held island-wide on 28 March 2022, but due to the acute shortage of printing paper and ink ribbons, a decision was made to either cancel or postpone the exams to a later date.
 Government-owned public and state-approved private schools were reopened on 25 July 2022, after being closed for a month due to fuel shortages.

 On 29 March, all scheduled surgeries at the Peradeniya Teaching Hospital were suspended due to a shortage of medicines.

 Many other hospitals have also apparently suspended routine surgeries and have also reduced a large number of laboratory tests.
 Other state-run hospitals were also reported to be running out of life-saving medicines.
 On 8 April, the Medical Council of Sri Lanka issued a warning that there would be a catastrophic number of deaths, which is likely to be in excess of the combined death toll of COVID-19, the 2004 tsunami and the Civil War, unless a replenishment of supplies is made in a matter of weeks.
 Singapore Red Cross Society issued warning declaring Sri Lanka's medical crisis as an "unprecedented humanitarian crisis".

 By 10 April, hospitals had begun to run out of endotracheal tubes for the ventilation of newborn babies, infants, and children.
 Doctors requested that overseas Sri Lankan communities provide neonatal ETTs of sizes 4mm, 3.5mm, 3mm, 2.5mm, and 2mm.
 The Sri Lanka Medical Association said that all hospitals in the country no longer had access to imported medical tools and vital drugs.

 Doctors are reported to have been forced to reuse old and used medical equipment to treat the patients due to the shortage of new equipment.
 Doctors are also reported to have performed medical surgeries by using the light of mobile phones.
 Doctors in rural areas have also been forced to stitch wounds in the dark due to rolling power cuts.
 The emergency drugs to treat heart attacks are also reported to be in short supply.